Assistant Professor of Dance

 Maintaining his conviction that art should be accessible and communicative, for many years now he has strived to produce works of dance that speak to and engage a variety of audiences thus aiding in general expension of artistic freedom of expression.

-As a devaout Yoga practitionar he is also dedicated to trasmiting the joy, beauty, value of yoga to people from all walks of life.
-He presenly holds the title of 2012 USA Men’s Champion in Artistic Yoga.
+A devout Yoga practitioner, he is dedicated to transmitting the joy, beauty, and value of yoga to people from all walks of life.
+He presently holds the title of 2012 USA Men’s Champion in Artistic Yoga.